Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-As you can see, now again I made a mistake instead of pi, I tried to call a PI function from maths module that raise an attribute error, it means the function does not exist in the module.
-Lets fix it by change from PI to pi.
+As you can see, I made a mistake again!
+Instead of pi, I tried to call a PI function from maths module.
+It raised an attribute error, it means, that the function does not exist in the module.
+Lets fix it by changing from PI to pi.

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002